rahulnyk/flexible-jekyll/_posts/2017-21-10-photography.markdown

 If cameras could appreciate beauty as well as the human eye, the art of photography would be lost.
 Thankfully that is not the case.
 I am a hobbiest photographer who is inching towards offbeat experimental professional photography.
 My work includes mostly portraits and landscapes.

 # Portraits
 Portraits is what I love to click the most.
 It is one of the most interesting classes of photography.
 Portraits are photographs which speaks more than thousand words.
-They narate stories, capture memories, describe personalities and recreate time.
-Portraits are also probably one of the toughest class of photography.
+They narate stories, capture memories and describe personalities.
+Portraits is also probably one of the toughest class of photography.
 A great number of skills involved in photography are put to test when creating portraits. <br />

-I like to click and develop my portraits with surrealistic effects.
+I have develop my own methods for creating surrealistic portraits.
+I spend a lot of time with every image I click.
 I love to play with dramatic lights and colorful elements.
 With every portrait I try to be increasingly experimental.
+With monochromatic portraits too I have my own recipe

 I hope find my niche and create a big portfolio in offbeat experimental portraits.
 If you think you have patience to be in front of my camera and be a part of my experiments, please feel free to contact me.
 I can promis pleasing results :)

 <br />
 Here are few of my portraits, if you like them, please visit my portfolio  to see more.